Commercial development - Your guide to commercial real estate

 More significant office buildings will necessitate better administration and accounting systems.
 A full-time property manager may be necessary, depending on the size of the development, to ensure that the building runs smoothly.

-The target market will determine the speculative commercial development strategy and whether the developer is interested in making a quick profit or long-term investment.
+The best commercial development and investment strategy depends on the target market and whether the developer is interested in making a quick profit or long-term investment.

 In a market with a shortage of commercial space, vacancy rates are lower.
 In contrast, vacancy rates are more significant in an oversupplied market, and the chances of sustained rental growth are very few.